LittleGreyCells/escheme-extensions/eos/README.md

 + Classes define types whose instances consist of valued slots.
 + Generic functions define function patterns.
 + Methods define implementations of generic functions.
-    (EOS will define a generic function if one does not already exist)
+EOS will define a generic function if one does not already exist.
 + Generic functions are called with varying argument lists and the closest conforming method is chosen.
-    The chosen method is called with the supplied arguments.
+Control is transferred to the chosen method  with the supplied arguments.

 In many object-systems, which are class-based, dispatch is based on the first argument alone.
 In EOS all arguments, not just the first, participate